Flotomate/product_docs/source/service-catalog/creating-a-template.rst

         :align: center
         :alt: figure 14

   b.
-Following are taken when a Request satisfies the parameters:
+Following actions are taken when a Request satisfies the parameters:

      i.
 Request is assigned to a Technician.